Data Encryption: History, Future & More – Part:1

 When A wants to send a secure message to user B, she uses B’s public key to encrypt it.
 B in turn uses his private key to decrypt it.
 The message is secure because nobody other than B knows how to decrypt the package.

 The public-private key pair can also be used for digital signing – i.e. to validate a sender.
 If B receives a message from A and he needs to be sure it is from A and nobody else, A uses her private key to sign the message.
 When B receives it, and is able to decode the signature using A’s public key, he can be 100% sure the message is from A.

 *In 1997, it was revealed that the British signals intelligence agency, had shown as early as 1969, how public-key cryptography could be achieved – but they did nothing about it.

 Asymmetric encryption is something you would use when you have at least 2 entities that need to exchange messages.
 In such a case transmitting a single “symmetric key” to the other party would be risk-prone because somebody might eavesdrop.
 Going back to the diary analogy, it would be like writing down instructions on how to decode your cipher.
 You would have to worry about the instructions falling in the wrong hands.
-Asymmetric key encryption therefore has 2 keys – one with which you encrypt; and another with which your recipient decrypts.
+Asymmetric key encryption, therefore, has 2 keys – one with which you encrypt; and another with which your recipient decrypts.
 Asymmetric key computation is also more intensive computationally and requires much longer keys to make it defensible.
-As an example a 1024 bit RSA key is only reasonably secure and can be cracked by a fairly determined hacker with sufficient computing power.
+As an example, a 1024 bit RSA key is only reasonably secure and can be cracked by a fairly determined hacker with sufficient computing power.
 A 2048 bit RSA key is predicted to be secure until 2030.
-The problem with making these keys longer is that the computation complexity increases, and the speed of encryption slows down drastically.
+The problem with making these keys longer is that the computation complexity increases and the speed of encryption slow down drastically.

 In our next blog, we discuss what kind of encryptions work for what purposes.
 You can access it here.